skiqqy/C45DiscordBot/README.md

 To use the bot, go [here](https://discordapp.com/oauth2/authorize?client_id=694185053156016178&scope=bot&permissions=8) and add it to your server.

-Once added on the server, the command prefix is '>', example of using the bot.
+Once added on the server, the command prefix is '/', example of using the bot.

 ```
->help
+/help
 ```

 ## Getting Started